J-Moravec/CookingRecipes/_recipes/knedlik.md

 * 1 spoon of sugar
 * 10-20 g of yeast
 * 1 egg
-* 1 teaspoon of sugar
+* 1 teaspoon of salt

 ### Directions